 Develops concepts of psychosocial integrity and emphasizes the function and responsibility of nursing in promoting and maintaining mental health of individuals and families.
 This course emphasizes communication and caring through the application of the therapeutic relationship and nursing process in the care and treatment of common psychiatric clinical conditions/disorders.

-Prerequisite: Admission to the Nursing Program Prerequisite/Corequisite: NUR 206 (Contact hours - 40.5 theory, 58.5 clinical)
+(Contact hours - 40.5 Theory, 58.5 Clinical)